redox-os/orbtk-book/src/en/ch09-01-hello-orbtk.md

 # Hello OrbTk!

-We have introduced this example in [Chapter 01](ch01-02-hello-orbtk.md).
+We already introduced the source in [Chapter 01][example_hello-orbtk].
-Since it is the first example, it is listed here for completeness.
+For the sake of completeness, and since its a habit to begin with here we go.
-Go ahead like so:
+Your first first experience with an `OrbTk` app:

 ##  The project root